correaflavio/dnaspaces/README.md

   - If you are in europe the URL of DNA Spaces ends with _eu_ instead of _io_.
   - If you have a Cloud DNA Spaces APP instead of an on-prem, the activation and API key access is made in a different way.

+ Complete DNA Spaces Firehose API documentation available at http://partners.dnaspaces.io To have access to the API it's required to ask support to activate it.
+It's not enabled by default.

 -----------------------

 If you are looking for more DNA Spaces related code, I recommend visiting Simon Light github (https://github.com/SimonLight001)